Learning the Lessons issue 44 (plain text format)

 Marcus Griffiths is Policing Standards Manager – Ethics, Integrity and Professional Standards at the College of Policing.

-Case 3 - Officer’s inappropriate conduct towards women
+Case study 3 - Officer’s inappropriate conduct towards women

 This case was investigated by the force’s anti-corruption unit as part of a directed investigation by the IOPC.